Wachira-glory/Trivia_game/README.md

 Mobile-First Design: Optimized for performance on all devices.

 **Technologies Used**

 1.HTML: Structure of the game.

 2.CSS: Styling for a visually appealing interface.

-3.JavaScript: Handles game logic, including:
+3.JavaScript: Handles game logic, including:Randomly selecting questions 5.Tracking scores
-4.Randomly selecting questions
-5.Tracking scores

 6.Updating displays

 7.Managing answer selections

 **Installation**

 To run the trivia game locally:
 1. Clone this repository to your local machine.